awsdocs/amazon-s3-userguide/doc_source/using-prefixes.md

 ## Listing objects using prefixes and delimiters<a name="prefixes-list-example"></a>

 If you issue a list request with a delimiter, you can browse your hierarchy at only one level, skipping over and summarizing the \(possibly millions of\) keys nested at deeper levels\.
-For example, assume that you have a bucket \(`ExampleBucket`\) with the following keys:
+For example, assume that you have a bucket \(*DOC\-EXAMPLE\-BUCKET*\) with the following keys:

 `sample.jpg`